Serving on a commission is a great way to provide input and discuss important issues with your fellow residents.

+Applications for all commissions are always welcome!
+Commission applications are kept on file for one year.
 As openings occur, applicants are notified of openings and invited to participate in the commission interview process.

 The City Council appoints the commissioners, except for the Charter Commissioners, which are appointed by the Chief Judge of Hennepin County District Court.

 Your role and duties as a Brooklyn Park commissioner

 The purpose of City of Brooklyn Park Commissions is to give residents the opportunity to give their opinions and recommendations on the work of city government.
 The boards also serve as advisory groups for the City Council.

 Boards and Commissions are expected to support the City Council and serve at the discretion of council members.
 It is important that every commissioner read your particular board or commissions’ bylaws at the beginning of your term.

 - Investigate matters within the scope of the particular commission you are part of or as directed by the Council.